Chris Donahue (general)

-Christopher Todd Donahue (born August 13, 1969) is a United States Army lieutenant general who has served as the commanding general of XVIII Airborne Corps since March 11, 2022.
-He most recently served as commanding general of the 82nd Airborne Division at Fort Bragg, North Carolina.
-Throughout his career, Donahue served in staff and command positions for both United States Army and Special Operations units.
+Christopher Todd Donahue (born 13 August 1969) is a United States Army general who has served as the commanding general of United States Army Europe and Africa and commander of Allied Land Command since 10 December 2024.
+He most recently served as the commanding general of XVIII Airborne Corps and Fort Bragg from 2022 to 2024.
+During that time he developed a partnership with the leadership of the Ukrainian Armed Forces to assist them in fighting the Russian invasion of Ukraine, shortly after the conflict began.
+He previously served as commanding general of the 82nd Airborne Division from 2020 to 2022.
+Throughout his career, Donahue has served in both staff and command positions for the United States Army, including in Delta Force, and has worked with the Central Intelligence Agency on operations in Syria, Libya, Iraq and Afghanistan.
+His awards include two Bronze Stars with valor.

-In August 2021, Donahue gained fame as the last international military personnel to leave Afghanistan during America's military withdrawal from the country.

-Military career
+Education

-Donahue is a graduate of the United States Military Academy at West Point, New York, and was commissioned as a second lieutenant into the Infantry Branch of the United States Army in 1992.
+Christopher Todd Donahue graduated from Pennsylvania's Chambersburg Area Senior High School in 1987, and then attended Wyoming Seminary.
+In 1988 he began attendance at the United States Military Academy at West Point, New York.
+He graduated in 1992 and was commissioned as a second lieutenant into the Infantry Branch of the United States Army.

+Early military career

 His first assignment was rifle platoon leader with 2nd Infantry Division, Eighth Army in South Korea, followed by service at Fort Polk, Louisiana, and 3rd Ranger Battalion, 75th Ranger Regiment as company executive officer.
-Donahue then received assignment as rifle company commander in the 5th Battalion, 87th Infantry Regiment in Camp Kobbe, Panama.
+Donahue then received assignment as rifle company commander in the 5th Battalion, 87th Infantry Regiment, 193rd Infantry Brigade in Fort Kobbe, Panama.
 In 1998 Donahue transferred to 2nd Battalion, 75th Ranger Regiment as assistant operations officer, rifle company commander, and headquarters company commander.
-He was then assigned to Washington D.C as Special Assistant to the Chairman of the Joint Chiefs of Staff.
-In 2002 Donahue volunteered for and completed a specialized selection and operator training course for assignment to the army's 1st Special Forces Operational Detachment – Delta, publicly known as Delta Force, at Fort Bragg.
+He was then assigned to Washington, DC as Special Assistant to the Chairman of the Joint Chiefs of Staff.
+In 2002 Donahue volunteered for and completed a specialized selection and operator training course for assignment to the army's 1st Special Forces Operational Detachment – Delta, publicly known as Delta Force, at Fort Bragg, North Carolina.
 He would serve numerous leadership positions as assistant operations officer, squadron operations officer, squadron executive officer, troop commander, selection and training detachment commander, operations officer, squadron commander, deputy commander and unit commander.